-Curious about me and the sentences, lyrics, and music that I write?
+Curious about me and the sentences, lyrics, and music that I write and record?
 Scroll down.

 Preface to FLOAT • FREE download

 We can probably each remember peak experiences that illuminated our connectedness with all the beings on the planet, and perhaps beyond.
 Yet, day by day, each of us navigates a continuum of need, between mistrustful isolation and immersive connection.

 When you feel at a loss for words – or motivation – in your creative project, draw on your own inner resources, and the wisdom of many who’ve come before.
 Draw a card, consider its meaning, and re-balance.
 Any time you just need a boost, let FLOAT Cards for Writers provide thought-provoking, bite-sized sources of inspiration and intervention to get the creative juices flowing again.
 Pick a card!
 You’ll pick up your writing again with ease.
 An online guide with suggested ways to use the cards, alone, in groups, and in workshops and classrooms, is included with purchase.

 Chapter: “Shaping Routines That Work” in The Coach’s Guide to Completing Creative Work: 40+ Tips for Working with Procrastination, Perfectionism and More (Eric Maisel and Lynda Monk, editors; Routledge, 2023)

 Changing habits and routines is hard to do because unthinking behavior saves a lot of effort and energy and protects us from unexpected harm.
 I picture my brain’s brawny enforcers glaring at me, their thickly muscled forearms crossed belligerently, when I consider an alteration to my usual behavior.
 When is it worth it to struggle against those enforcers?
 What makes me dedicate myself to changing an unexamined, comfortable state?